Normal Fish in a Tiny Pond

 Mihawk: You may have a reputation, but you're still just a bunny. [...]
 You're a little frog, croaking in your puddle.
 Time you learned how big the world is.

-- Pretty much the New Fishman Pirates.
-Can pretty much take over Fishman Island, but the Straw Hats can easily defeat them.
+- Pretty much the New Fishman Pirates in their entirety.
+They take over Fishman Island (and even that requires them to beef up on Energy Steroids), but the Straw Hats easily defeat them.

-- Arlong was one of the elite members of Fisher Tiger's crew, but not necessarily all that powerful compared to the rest of the Grand Line, especially when he loses to Marine Admiral Kizaru.
+- Arlong was one of the elite members of Fisher Tiger's crew, but not necessarily all that powerful compared to the rest of the Grand Line (and at least some of his former crewmates were substantially stronger than him as well), especially when he loses to Vice-Admiral Borsalino (future Marine Admiral Kizaru).
 However, when he arrives in East Blue, it provokes an Oh Crap reaction from the residents, largely on the basis that he's from the Grand Line, and he's more than a match for the East Blue Marine forces that try to oppose him, since the best ones are stationed in the Grand Line.

 - Similar to the One Piece example, Bakuman。 has this happen with Mashiro's uncle, Nobuhiro "Taro Kawaguchi" Mashiro.
 When he's first introduced, his drawings are fairly cartoon-like, bordering on Stylistic Suck, and he is said to have been ignorant of several manga drawing techniques.
 However, Kaya's father reveals that Nobuhiro was quite good at art compared to his classmates.